Floyd Mayweather has an option to avoid a spate of Japanese exhibitions in the future, thanks to Mike Tyson.

 The five-weight world champion may have to up his opposition level due to a recent heavyweight Pay Per View involving Mike Tyson and Roy Jones Jr.

-Earning $10 million paydays in Japan is all good and well.
+Earning $10 million in Japanese paydays is all good and well.
 Still, after Tyson pocketed a reported $50 MILLION without leaving the country, Mayweather will certainly want a piece of that pie.

 — Mayweather Promotions (@MayweatherPromo) December 3, 2020